Diocese of the Arctic

 The Diocese of the Arctic is a diocese of the Ecclesiastical Province of the Northern Lights of the Anglican Church of Canada.
 It is by far the largest of the thirty dioceses in Canada, comprising almost 4000000 km2, or one-third the land mass of the country.
 As the name indicates, the diocese encompasses the Arctic region of Canada including the entirety of the Northwest Territories, Nunavut, and the Nunavik region of northern Quebec.
 The see city is Iqaluit, Nunavut, and the diocese's nearly 34,000 Anglicans (roughly one-third of the total population) are served by 48 parishes.
 The administrative offices of the diocese are located in Yellowknife, Northwest Territories.
+Despite the diocese's large numbers of members, it struggles with recruiting and training clergy.
+Just 16 full-time priests served the far-flung parishes of the diocese in 2025.
+Parishes without priests are served by retired clergy, deacons, and lay readers, and 10 parishes had no clergy or lay leader present.

 The diocese is well known for its igloo-shaped cathedral, St. Jude's, which was destroyed by fire in 2005 but subsequently rebuilt and opened in 2012.
 It maintains a theological school, the Arthur Turner Training School in Iqaluit.
 In 1996, Paul Idlout became the first Inuk bishop of the diocese (as suffragan bishop).